Jobs in Sicily for Foreigners

 But the fact is that Sicily's mild climate and leisurely lifestyle are difficult to resist, and nowadays people everywhere

 like to exchange cultural experiences.
-In response to people who email us about job opportunities in Sicily, our editors decided
+In response to people who email us about job opportunities or living in Sicily, our editors decided

 to encourage two of our writers (one from Palermo and the other from Catania) to deal with the issue of employment for foreigners